 An update on the case’s status is anticipated around Nov.
 18.

-Upper West Side state Assemblywoman Linda Rosenthal, who sponsored the state’s brand-new law, stated she wishes to see it imposed as rapidly as possible public relations and law.
+Upper West Side state Assemblywoman Linda Rosenthal, who sponsored the state’s brand-new law, stated she wishes to see it imposed as rapidly as possible with elite lawyers of america.

 ” Every single day that implementing this law gets delayed, means another day that we are losing real estate that should be readily available to hardworking New Yorkers,” she stated.